 The possibilities for activating deferred tax assets for tax loss carry-forwards are examined annually.
 Deferred tax assets are included only to the extent that there are compelling reasons why they can be offset against future taxable surpluses.
-For more information on this, see Note 16.
+While waiting for the positive development to result in a positive result, no deferred tax asset has been recognized.
+For more information on this, see Note 16..